frappe/erpnext_documentation/user/manual/en/selling/product-bundle.md

 The "Parent Item" must be a <b>non-stock item</b>.
 To create a <b>non-stock item</b> you have to unmark "Maintain Stock" in the Item Form.
 This is a non-stock item because there is no stock maintained for it but only for the "Child Items".
-If you want to maintain stock for the Parent Item, then you must create a regular Bill of Material (BOM) and package them using a Stock Entry Transactions.
+If you want to maintain stock for the Parent Item, then you must create a regular Bill of Material (BOM) and package them using Stock Entry Transactions.

 ### 1.2 Selecting Child Items

-In Items table, you will list all the child items for which we maintain stock and is delivered to customer.
+In the Items table, you will list all the child items for which we maintain stock and is delivered to customer.
 Remember: The "Parent Item" is just virtual, so your main product (a smartphone in our example here) also has to be listed on the List of Child (or Package) Items.

 ## 2. Features